Peteroos/Swifterbike/README.md

-`Hardware` :contains all the CAD files
+`Hardware` : contains all the CAD files

-`Software` :contains all the code files
+`Software` : contains all the code files